-In order to understand the logs and efficiently troubleshoot SIP Server issues, it is recommended to maintain a network architecture diagram showing the IP addresses of key components (including SIP Server(s), Resource Manager(s), Media Control Platform/Media Server(s), Media Gateway(s), Session Border Controllers, etc.) and information on typical call flows.
+In order to understand the logs and efficiently troubleshoot SIP issues, it is recommended to maintain a network architecture diagram showing the IP addresses of key components (including CIC, Media Servers, Session Border Controllers, etc.) and information on typical call flows.
 This network diagram should be maintained by customers and kept up to date to help with analysis.
 It is recommended to have this information readily available and, if possible, provide it to Genesys Care together with the initial problem description and logs, to help reduce overall resolution time.